-Learn Safe in Fall 2021 with Maricopa Community Colleges
+Learn Safe in Spring 2022 with Maricopa Community Colleges

 We’re focused on keeping you safe and healthy so you can meet your college and career goals.
 This page provides important links and information for reporting COVID-19 symptoms, cases, and potential exposure.
 Planning on returning to campus or the workplace?
 Review important guidelines here to know what to expect and be prepared upon returning.
 Need access to campus facilities?
 We've got your covered with detailed information about remote access to facilities at your college campus.